 Lady Zoe ran quite an operation - some 30 rooms of the House were taken over to breed hundreds of thousands of silkworms and more than 20 acres of the estate were populated by mulberry bushes to feed them - they were fed white mulberry (Morus Alba) leaves.
 Each silkworm's cocoon produced 1/4 mile of silk!
 Tom Hart Dyke's paternal grandfather Sir Oliver also designed, produced and installed machines to reel the cocoons - 'power' reelers - which were then manufactured for export.
 Below (left) are silkworm cocoons which form part of a display of the Silk Farm's history at Lullingstone Castle and below (right) Lady Zoe's son, Guy Hart Dyke, helps out on the Farm in November 1947, pictured opposite the Forewoman Mabel Standen.
 Guy says "I was asked to help out but I didn't last very long - I wasn't very good at it!
 I remember the smell and the rustle of the worms, munching the mulberry leaves.
 You also had to be careful not to slam the doors - the draught could kill them".

-In 1947 the Farm was commissioned to produce silk for an altar frontal for St Botolph's, which now hangs in Queen Anne's bedroom in the House for visitors to see.
+In 1947 the Farm was commissioned to produce silk for an altar frontal for the Church of St Botolph, which now hangs in Queen Anne's bedroom in the House for visitors to see.
 The Silk Farm later produced silk for the late Princess Diana's wedding dress but by that time, the Farm had been sold and moved to Dorset.

 The below images document Queen Mary's visit to Lullingstone to visit the Silk Farm in 1936 (left) and then Princess Elizabeth and the Duke of Edinburgh inspecting Lullingstone's silk reels at the Ideal Home exhibition in 1948 (right).